What is Micro Molding?

 2-Shot Micro Molding

+The world of micro-optics and micro-molding seem to go hand in hand.
+This high-tech market sector requires micron level features and micron level tolerances.
+It’s not just a product for the telecommunications market either.
+Products like medical diagnostics, endoscopic and minimally invasive surgical tools and micro sensor applications are taking advantage of these tiny lenses.
 The image to the right is a 12-lens array for the high-bandwidth data market.
-Made of Sabic’s Ultem® material, each lens is 250µm in diameter on 250µm centers.
+It’s made of Sabic’s Ultem® material.
+Each lens is 250µm in diameter on 250µm centers.
 The noncumulative positional tolerances of each lens from the datum post is ±3µm.

-In-House Tooling & Production
+In-House Micro Molding Tooling & Production

 Automation & Packaging

 Part handling and packaging sometimes seem like a second thought, but in many cases, it’s almost as important to the process as making the part.
 Molding a small part is one thing.
 Molding it and packaging it so it’s oriented in a manner that’s useful to the customer can be a challenge all on it’s own.

 In-house custom automation and packaging can come in many forms.
 This can be reel-to-reel packaging, light subassemblies, lead frame die-forming and singulation, in-line inspection or a wide variety of other custom secondary processes.
 These added services complete the total micro-molding service and sometimes can be the difference between project success and failure.